gokulraj-ece/stat545/README.md

 >
 > http://jakevdp.github.io/blog/2013/10/26/big-data-brain-drain/

-Apart from that, I want to learn R.
+Apart from that, I wanted to learn R.

 # How I edited my README.md